cosinekitty/astronomy/README.md

 of complexity.
 So I decided to create Astronomy Engine with the following engineering goals:

 - Support JavaScript, C, C#, and Python with the same algorithms, and verify them to produce identical results.
+  (Kotlin support was added in 2022.)
 - No external dependencies!
 The code must not require anything outside the standard library for each language.
 - Minified JavaScript code less than 120K.
-(The current size is <!--MINIFIED_SIZE-->109281 bytes.)
+(The current size is <!--MINIFIED_SIZE-->113534 bytes.)
 - Accuracy always within 1 arcminute of results from NOVAS.
 - It would be well documented, relatively easy to use, and support a wide variety of common use cases.